marini-rahumath/WeatherToDo/README.md

 &nbsp;

 ### Usage:
-* Check the node and npm is installed in your PC using `node -v` and `npm -v` command on command prompt.
+* Check that node and npm is installed in your PC using `node -v` and `npm -v` command on command prompt.
 * If it is not installed, download and install from this site: https://nodejs.org/en/download/
 * To build the app, type `npx webpack` on command prompt at the project folder.
 * Look for `index.html` from the project folder and open it on any browser.